RocketChat/developer-docs/apps-engine/rocket.chat-app/creating-an-app.md

 `ISlashCommand` being a non-empty interface, the above `HelloWorldCommand` class is incomplete.
 It must fulfill its promise of conforming to the structure.

-Let's now look at what properties our `HelloWorldClass` now must define
+Let's now look at what properties our `HelloWorldCommand` class now must define

 `command`